EmanDev/github-projects/README.md

 # GitHub Projects
-A custom web page for my github projects or repositories.
+A custom web page for my github repositories.

 # List of projects / repos
 1.